martyhora/toggl-day-report-maker/README.md

 Useful if you use Toggl and need the time records grouped together by tags.

-The application is written in Vue.js.
+Frontend of the application is written in Vue.js and backend in PHP.

 # Installation